6 Best Email Tools With Inbox Placement Testing (2026)

 Open rates tell you who engaged.
 Inbox placement testing tells you who had the chance to engage.
 The difference matters.
 If Gmail puts your email in the Promotions tab, or Yahoo sends it to spam, your open rate drops not because of your content but because of placement.

 Inbox placement testing sends your email to seed addresses across major email providers (Gmail, Outlook, Yahoo, Apple Mail) and checks where it lands: primary inbox, promotions/updates tab, spam folder, or not delivered at all.
 This lets you identify deliverability problems before they affect your real subscribers.
+For a broader look at how to maintain strong inbox delivery, our email deliverability guide covers the fundamentals.

 How Inbox Placement Testing Works